-Facebook Inc. (FB), operator of the world’s largest social network, is reducing by half a $3 billion credit line arranged to fund taxes for employees who exercise their restricted stock units.
+Facebook Inc. (FB:US), operator of the world’s largest social network, is reducing by half a $3 billion credit line arranged to fund taxes for employees who exercise their restricted stock units.

 The length of the loan, secured before Facebook’s initial public offering in May, was also extended to 3 years from 364 days, and will probably be used to cover about half of the taxes, according to the filing.